 8th Grade (SCI) Earth Space Science Standards [ESS2] Earth's Systems

-condensation).
+diagrams, maps and globes, or digital representations.
 Disciplinary Core Ideas ESS2.C: The Roles of Water in Earth's Surface

 ESS2.D: Weather and Climate